portsoc/hangman-in-branches/README.md

 It is always a good idea to name your functions in a way that describes what they do.

 Similarly, we have defined a `randomElement` function.
-See how `randomElement` uses `randomIndex` to select a random element from an array.
+Check the code to see how `randomElement` uses `randomIndex` to select a random element from an array.
 This function will take an array and return a random element from it.

 Once we have defined our functions, we can use them, as many times as we want, to select a random word from our `words` array: